-The CLIP process is very reliable, but the parts it produces are susceptible to
+The CLIP (DLS) process is very reliable, but the parts it produces are susceptible

-shrinkage and other sources of variation in the part.
-In order to classify
+to shrinkage and other sources of variation in the part.
+In order to

-the effects of these shrinking and other sources of variation, we conducted
+classify the effects of these shrinking and other sources of variation,

-rigorous tests to determine the accuracy and tolerance of CLIP these
+we conducted rigorous tests to determine the accuracy and tolerance

-parts.
-It is important to note that tolerance and accuracy are dependent
+of CLIP (DLS) these parts.
+It is important to note that tolerance and

-upon the material you select, and these values may change respectively.
+accuracy are dependent upon the material you select, and these values

-facing the same direction.
-This way, when the build is prepared, the
+degree of tolerance facing the same direction.
+This way, when the build

-part orientation can be selected to place these features in the XY
+is prepared, the part orientation can be selected to place these features

 Enclosed and Interlocking Volumes